kevinbowen777/learning-log/README.md

 </div>

-Learning Log is a demo application taken from the book _Python Crash Course_.
-It is written in Python using the Django web framework.
-It is an  online journal system that lets you keep track of information you’ve learned about particular topics.
+Learning Log is an online journal system that lets you keep track of information you’ve learned about particular topics.
 <p>
 It allows users to log the topics they’re interested in and to make journal entries as they learn about each topic.
 Once logged in, a user can create new topics, add new entries, and read and edit existing entries.</p>

+---
+## Features

+ - User registration with email verification & social(GitHub) login
+ - Bootstrap4 & crispy-forms decorations
+ - Customizable user profiles with bio, profile picture & country flags
+ - Nox testing sessions (black, linting, pytest, coverage, Sphinx doc generation)

+---
 ## Installation
  - `git clone https://github.com/kevinbowen777/learning_log.git`
  - `cd learning_log`